Psalm 23:2 “He makes me to lie down in green pastures;”

 The idea that one would choose foolishness over wisdom is preposterous….isn’t it?
 You would think that most people would desire to be found as wise.

 I once worked with a man who hated christians.
-The moment I first started working at my job, he determined to get rid of me, simply because I was a christian.
+The moment I first started at my new job he determined to get rid of me, simply because I was a believer.
 No amount of testimony, kindness, or godly example phased him, he considered me an enemy and treated me as such.
-This period of time was one of the most difficult challenges I’ve ever endured.
-Whenever I would try to relegate a christian perspective, he would counter it with his own form of ideology, which led me to the subject of wisdom one day.
-I was talking about the use of wisdom in men of God and he decided to try and quote a twisted monkey proverb.
-When he was finished with his little saying, he walked away as if in triumph, while I stood there saddened by all that he was relegated to.
-All I could think to myself was that that was all the world has to give, a meaningless proverb that leaves it’s listeners dumbfounded.
+That time in my life was one of the most difficult challenges I’ve ever endured.
+He thought he was wise in his own eyes and yet his lifestyle overcame him.

 Psalm 14:1 “The fool has said in his heart, “There is no God.”
 They are corrupt, They have done abominable works, There is none who does good.”

-You may ask, what does a parallel of wisdom and foolishness have to do with green pastures?
+What does wisdom and foolishness have to do with green pastures?

 The pathway of the wise leads to peace.